lirm/aeron-go/archive/README.md

-The archive library does not lock and concurrent calls to archive library calls that invoke the aeron-archive protocol calls should be externally locked to ensure only one concuurrent access.
+The archive library does not lock and concurrent calls to archive library calls that invoke the aeron-archive protocol calls should be externally locked to ensure only one concurrent access.

 Each Archive instance has it's own aeron instance running a proxy (outgoing/producer) and control (incoming/subscriber) pair to make up both halves of what is essentially an RPC based protocol.

 Archive operations are hence modelled as synchronous calls.
-Should an async API be desired then this can be easily achieved by wrapping the sync call with a channel, see for example aeron.AddSubscription().
+Should an async API be desired, this can be easily achieved by wrapping the sync call with a channel, see for example aeron.AddSubscription().

 The codecs used are generated using Aeron, and generally the archive library uses those types:

- * It was tempting to make the sourceLocation a boolean ```isLocal``` butkeeping the underlying codec value allows for future additions.

- * Where the protocol specifies a BooelanType a golang bool is used until encoding.
+ * Where the protocol specifies a BooleanType a golang bool is used until the point of encoding.

  * Recording descriptors are returned using the codecs.RecordingDescriptor type.

+ * It was tempting to make the sourceLocation a boolean ```isLocal``` but keeping the underlying codec value allows for future additions.

 Questions/Issues
 ===